It happened in November last year.

 When you claim your free report you’ll also receive a complimentary subscription to Markets & Money, Australia’s leading source of independent investment ideas.

-Edited by Selva Freigedo with contributions from Vern Gowdie, Matt Hibbard and Jason Stevenson, Markets & Money brings you a take on the financial world you won’t find anywhere else.
+Edited by Selva Freigedo and with contributions from Matt Hibbard, Murray Dawes and Vern Gowdie, Markets & Money brings you a take on the financial world you won’t find anywhere else.

-Whether it’s about the stock market, superannuation, gold, oil, inflation, China or the future of house prices…you’re guaranteed a different, irreverent and refreshingly alternate point of view.
+Whether it’s about the stock market, superannuation, gold, oil, inflation, China, or the future of house prices…you’re guaranteed a different, irreverent, and refreshingly alternative point of view.

 If you suspect that what you read in the papers and see on television is just one part of the story in the financial world — and maybe not the most interesting or useful or even accurate part — you’ll be glad to have Markets & Money in your life.